I’m slowly putting this chapter together. Moving to London from Surrey, when Danny and I returned from California in December 1988.

-Ultimate was run by Andrew Winters and Maurice Bacon, I learned loads from these two.
+Ultimate was run by Andrew Winters and Maurice Bacon, two brilliant men.

 I ended up working on a Top 5 album, and organising many tv appearances, including this one from 1994, Senser on The Word.
 I’m in the crowd somewhere!

 Danny and I moved to London in January 1989.
 To New North Road in Islington.
 We had rented a first floor flat and had got jobs.
 Mine was in Covent Garden as the band booker for the Rock Garden and Danny was working at a vinyl, cd and tape manufacturer in Battersea, called Mayking Records.
 Danny handled the accounts for Factory and Creation Records plus loads of other great small labels.
 He would bring home white labels and test pressings for us to listen to.
 We heard ‘Wrote For Luck‘ the new Happy Mondays 12″ before anyone else, Danny asked me ‘do you think the Happy Mondays could have a hit?’
 I was, ‘no way!
 Could they??’

 We were still doing the Buzz Club for a while after we moved to London.
 We would drive home a few weeks before the next one was due and put posters up.
 We drove around in Danny’s Mini, I held a bucket of wall paper paste, Mum’s kitchen floor brush and the posters.
 Danny would pull up at various poster sites and I would leap out of the car and get a few up before we moved on.
 We got the posters all printed at Publicity and Display in Godlaming.
 We saw that they did posters in London for ‘proper’ gigs and we wanted to use them right from the off.